 The AERLab is also designing a maximum power point tracker that will optimize the power production of the cells.
 This project has the potential to play a significant role in the growing solar energy market.

 The AERLab Research Microgrid

-NSCC's Applied Energy Research built a research microgrid in their lab.
-The lab microgrid is a solar power plant with storage capabilities.
-It uses electricity generated by the college's roof-top solar panels to power appliances in a model kitchen.
+NSCC's Applied Energy Research built a research microgrid.
+The lab microgrid uses electricity generated by the college's roof-top solar panels to power appliances in a model kitchen.
 The kitchen can be disconnected from the grid and run from batteries.
 NSCC collects data on this system to provide key insights to industry.

-The lab microgrid enables the AER team to collect and analyze a variety of realistic energy data based on people's daily activities.
-With this information, industry and communities can improve upon energy products and systems, enabling them to better allocate their time and resources.
+The AER team collects and analyzes a variety of realistic energy data based on people's daily activities.
+With this information, industry and communities can improve upon energy products and systems.
 An essential research tool, the microgrid tackles some of the issues related to integrating renewable energy resources into the electrical grid.

-As part of the EnergyDATA program's integrated design, the microgrid will also function as a smart grid.
+The microgrid also functions as a smart grid.
 The AERLab is simultaneously developing software to complement the hardware, which will enable users to interact with the different systems to get the best results.